milkcreation/pollen-view/README.md

 ## Fundamentals

-### An unified interface
+### An unified API interface

-To respond to the particularity of each of the template display engines, Pollen View benefits from a unified interface.
+To respond to the particularity of each of the model display engines, Pollen View benefits from a unified interface this makes it possible to work with different engines via the same API.

-### Directory and override Directory
+### Directory and override

 Pollen **View** purposes a different logic from the libraries it inherits.